ArdanaCLM/ardana-dev-tools/README.md

     export ARDANA_SITE=provo

-NOTE: Currently the only defined site is Provo.
+*NOTE*: Currently the only defined site is Provo, which is therefore the default site, so this step isn't necessary.

 ### Steps to manually setup and verify the developer environment